 If you have any questions about donations, please contact us at firstname.lastname@example.org or (608) 849-4559.

-Donations for general operations are highly valued as these donations provide flexibility for the nine-member Board to apply donations in the organization's best interests and needs that support our mission.
+Donations for general operations are highly valued as these donations provide flexibility for the Board of Directors to apply donations in the organization's best interests and for the needs of the park that support our mission.

 For years, the Friends of Schumacher Farm have offered the annual spotlight events, Heritage Fest and Halloween at the Farm.
 The newly added Music Festival is quickly becoming another popular celebration.
 Workshops, nature hikes and educational events are also held throughout the year.
 Click the link below for brochure details on sponsorship levels and benefits.

-Note that the Center for Rural History, opening in 2019, is the direct result of a prior capital campaign.
+Note that the Center for Rural History opened in 2019 and is the direct result of a prior capital campaign.
 Contributors are recognized with a permanent wall plaque within the Center.
 Thank you to all who contributed and made it possible!

 A Friends of Schumacher Farm endowment fund has been established at the Madison Community Foundation to provide long-term stability and support for the Friends mission.
-While currently in its infancy at under $20,000, we believe the endowment will increase substantially to assist in expanding the educational and historic programs at the Farm.
+While currently in its infancy, we believe the endowment will increase substantially to assist in expanding the educational and historic programs at the Farm.

 In-kind, non-cash donations are also welcome.
 Old barn wood, metal sheeting, tools, grounds equipment, and certain household items come to mind.
 Click on the "wish list" of current specific needs.
 Machinery and items which reflect the 1920s through the 1930s are especially important in the expansion of our historical inventory.
 Contact the Park Administrator to discuss your donation.